shufps/documentation/node-software/0.1/iri/how-to-guides/update-the-iri.md

 Version 1.9.0 comes with the following changes, which aren't backwards compatible:

-- Empty `signatureMessageFragment` fields (all 9s) in transactions are truncated before being stored in the database to save memory
+- To save memory, empty `signatureMessageFragment` fields (all 9s) in transactions are truncated before being stored in the database

-- All snapshot data and spent addresses are stored in a single database
+- For better organization, all snapshot data and spent addresses are stored in a single database

 Therefore, after you upgrade, you won't be able to downgrade.